kiddstechnical/ALLIS-Artificial-Learning-and-Location-Intelligence-System/formal-verification/authorized-adoption/FORMAL_MODEL.md

 R_{receipt}(c,a,s')=1
 ```

-if and only if the expected application receipt is successfully and durably created for the successful application.
+if and only if the expected application receipt is durably created for the successful application.

+This receipt does not create retrospective authority.

+It records evidence that an authorized transition completed under the modeled conditions.

 ---

-## 15. Authorized-application function
+## 17. Authorized-application function

-Define the partial function:
+Define:

 ```math
 \mathcal{A}: